 Flamingos at the Flamingo

-As the name suggests, the hotel does actually boast it’s own flock of flamingos out the back.
+As the name suggests, the hotel does actually boast its own flock of flamingos out the back in their 15-acre wildlife habitat.
 They aren’t very active, but having never seen a real flamingo before, I got a bit of a buzz out of seeing them.

 Watch: my 4 days in Las Vegas in moving pictures.